simonanewton/sudoku-solver-react/README.md

 ## Development

-React is great for creating iterative components so that developers don't have to waste time updating and testing similar elements.
-However, another pillar of utility behind React is the ability for components to have state by keeping track of their own information.
-Two predominate examples of stateful behavior in this application include the management of puzzle data and the updating of the board timer as seen in the code exerpt above.
+React is great for creating iterative [components](https://reactjs.org/#a-simple-component) so that developers don't have to waste time updating and testing similar elements.
+However, another pillar of utility behind React is the ability for components to have [state](https://reactjs.org/#a-stateful-component) by keeping track of their own information.
+Two predominate examples of stateful behavior in this application include the management of puzzle data and the updating of the board timer as seen in the code exerpt below.

 ```js
 class App extends Component {